- Raquel Welch rose to fame in the mid-1960s and has starred in dozens of films

 - Raquel has been married four times and had two children throughout her life

-Raquel Welch became one of the biggest actresses of the 1960s following her 1966 movie Fantastic Voyage.
-Following the success of the film, she landed a string of big films such as 1967’s Bedazzled, 1968’s Bandolero!, and 1969’s 100 Rifles.
+Before her tragic death at age 82, Raquel Welch was known as one of the biggest actresses of the 1960s, following her 1966 movie Fantastic Voyage.
+The film’s success led her to star in such big films as 1967’s Bedazzled, 1968’s Bandolero!, and 1969’s 100 Rifles.
 Plus, her role as a sexy cavewoman that famously wore a doeskin bikini in 1966’s One Million Years B.C. turned her into a global sex symbol.
 In 1975, she won the Golden Globe for Best Actress in a Motion Picture – Comedy/ Musical for her role as Constance de Bonacieux in The Three Musketeers.

 Meet the four men who Raquel wed over the years below.

 James and Raquel were high school sweethearts.
 In her 2010 memoir Raquel: Beyond the Cleavage, the actress recalled being so in love with “Jim”, as she called him, that she became wildly distracted from her studies.
 “I was always elated to see him and would chatter away nonsensically, out of sheer excitement.
 He, on the other hand, hardly said a thing!
 If he had, I might have discovered how little we had in common . . . but my schoolgirl crush on Jim lulled me into believing that he was the man of my dreams,” she recalled, per ABC News.
 “And in some ways, he was.
 And yet, I realized years later that I was needy and that it caused me to project certain qualities onto Jim that he didn’t have.”